jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

    match the version installed by the helm chart that you're using.
 For example, ``v0.5`` of the helm chart uses  ``jupyterhub==0.8``.

-Using an existing docker image, that someone else has written and maintained, is the simplest approach.
-For example, Project Jupyter maintains the `jupyter/docker-stacks <https://github.com/jupyter/docker-stacks/>`_ repo, which contains ready to use docker images.
+Using an existing Docker image, that someone else has written and maintained, is the simplest approach.
+For example, Project Jupyter maintains the `jupyter/docker-stacks <https://github.com/jupyter/docker-stacks/>`_ repo, which contains ready to use Docker images.
 Each image includes a set of commonly used science and data science libraries and tools.

 The `scipy-notebook <https://hub.docker.com/r/jupyter/scipy-notebook/>`_